hplt-project/data-analytics-tool/README.md

 Code and data are located in `/work`

+# Current info:

+- Corpus: name, language(s), date on which the analysis was performed
+- Volumes: sentences, unique sentences, size in tokens, file size
+- Type Token Ratio: lexical variation indicator.
+The ratio is obtained by dividing the total number of different words (called types) by the total number of words (called tokens).
+The higher, the better as high TTR indicates a high degree of lexical variation while low TTR indicates the opposite.
+- Sentence length distribution: tokens per sentence for each language, showing total, unique and duplicate sentences.
+- Language distribution: shows percentage of automatically identified languages.
+- Quality Score distribution: as per language models (monolingual) or bicleaner scores (tool that computes the likelihood of two sentences of being mutual translations)
+- Noise distribution: the result of applying hard rules and computing which percentage is affected by them (too short or too long sentences, sentences being URLs, sentences containing poor language, etc.)
+- Common n-grams: 1-5 more frequent n-grams

+- MORE TO BE ADDED, SUGGESTIONS WELCOME!

 # Output examples:

 - Parallel English-Norwegian HPLT corpus from initial data release: it shows that deduplication needs to be addressed as one of the most important issues.